 Introduction

 There is no shortage of exceptional Statistics textbooks detailing this mathematical framework.
-However, in this book, we emphasize bridging theory and practice, applying these concepts to actual real-world challenges using data examples and in-depth case studies.
+In this book, we emphasize bridging theory and practice, applying these concepts to actual real-world challenges using data examples and in-depth case studies.
 We provide representative case studies that mirror what a practicing data analyst experiences.
-These include election forecasting, baseball team construction, biology experiments, movie recommendation systems, and deciphering hand-written digits.
 In each case study, we present and break down the R code applied to solve the problem.
 We also use R code to elucidate key statistical concepts often discussed in a mathematical context.

 Who will find this book useful?

-This book is meant to be a textbook for a second course in Data Science.
+This book is meant to be a textbook for a second course in Data Science with a focus on data analysis.
 Previous knowledge of R, such as that covered in Introduction to Data Science, is necessary.
 If you read and understand all the chapters and complete all the exercises in this book, you will be well-positioned to perform advanced data analysis tasks and you will be prepared to learn the more advanced concepts and skills needed to become an expert.

 What is not covered by this book?